Gusto Review: Is It Right for Your Business?

 20% of Overall Score

 Payroll service and software should be simple to set up, customizable, and have a user-friendly interface.
-We also looked at whether the provider offers live support and integration options with online tools that most small and medium businesses (SMBs) use.
+We also looked at whether the provider offers live support and integration options with online tools that most small and medium businesses (SMBs) use, such as accounting, time tracking, and scheduling software.

 15% of Overall Score